 To execute your new lambda, you will need to create a trigger or add a new action to an existing trigger.
 Click here to learn more about trigger setup.

-1. Navigate to Calls → Triggers.
-If you wish to edit an existing trigger, click edit next to thetrigger namer you want to use to run the lambda.
+- Navigate to Flows → Triggers.
+If you wish to edit an existing trigger, click edit next to the trigger name you want to use to run the lambda.
 Otherwise, you will need to create a new trigger.

-2. Use the trigger settings to configure when you want the trigger to run and add any necessary rules to the workflow.
+- Use the trigger settings to configure when the trigger runs, and add any necessary rules to the workflow.

-Here is a simple lambda function that exports the handler method and passes an event and a context into the method.
+Here is a simple lambda function that exports the handler method and passes an event and a context to it.

 ```js